e-io/async-python-sprint-4/README.md

 Rancher Desktop --> Settings --> Container engine --> dockerd (moby)

+If it's installed, just open it, and Rancher Desktop will run a virtual machine.

 Run a container for PostgreSQL by a following command (just in a standard terminal):
 ```bash
 docker run \